gedw99/gio-print/README.md

 We dont want to output the PDF to the users storage, and then ask the user to then print the PDF from their storage.

+This is an anti-pattern because the user has 2 steps to Print, and the workflow of the Printing options such as size are not accounted for.

 ## Workflows

 There is a workflow where by the User can change the Print settings, and so the golang needs to respond.
 For example changing the Paper size, Colour, etc.